nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - What do you want with the Sith uniforms?
     - Okay - I'll trade the uniforms for the papers.
     - I'll be back when I get the prototype accelerator.
+- Visit the area / Loot

-- Kill the respawned vulkar in Lower City
+- Kill the respawned Vulkar in Lower City near the Upper City elevator
-- go to hidden beck -> talk to Gadon -> learn Bastilla
+- Go back to your apartment in the Upper City (fast travel)
+- **Talk to Carth (2/12)**
+    - I want to discuss something with you.
+    - We didn't finish our conversation last time.
+    - Why are you so hostile?
+What did I do to deserve this?
+    - Of course it won't happen again if you never trust anyone!
+    - **Right.
+And how am I supposed to know that *you* won't betray us?**
+    - Why not you?
+Accusing other people is a good cover for a traitor.
-- Go out and follow the path to Under City -> enemies -> throw grenade
+- Go back to the Lower City by foot -> new speach with the Sith
-- meet Canderous
-- continue toward the Undercity (no apartement yet -> need mission for the mine)
-- Carth should be near level 5 ->

 ## Undercity

-- Take the elevator
+- Take the elevator with the Sith papers towards the Undercity
-- Give 20 c (+2 PCL)
+- Challengend by two Outcast Beggars
 	- Who are you?
 What are you doing here in the Undercity?
-	- You poor wretches.
-Here's 20 credits to buy some food and clothing.
+	- **You poor wretches.
+Here's 20 credits to buy some food and clothing.** (LSP +2)
-- Shaleena
+- Shaleena arrives
 	- My name's Name.
 Who are you?
 	- The surface is a beautiful place.
 	- Rukil?
 Who's that?